 All these issues require strong commitment and collaboration on the part member countries and OIC General Secretariat.
-As the OIC's executive organ in charge of implementing the resolutions issued form the ministerial and summit conferences, the OIC General Secretariat has carried out several activities including holding and participating in a wide range of gatherings, ministerial conferences and meetings of experts specializing in the area of youth and youth events in more than one Member State.
-In this respect, the General Secretariat has set up a section within the General Department of Cultural, Social and family affairs, entrusted with the issues of youth, from all facets: cultural, social, political, economic, and so on.
+As the OIC's executive organ in charge of implementing the resolutions issued form the ministerial and summit conferences, the OIC General Secretariat has carried out several activities including holding and participating in a wide range of gatherings, ministerial conferences and meetings of experts specializing in the area of youth and youth events in more than one Member country.
+In this respect, the General Secretariat has set up a section within the General Department of Cultural, Social and Family affairs, entrusted with the issues of youth, touching on cultural, social, political, and economic sphere.